A survey of embedding models of entities and relationships for knowledge graph completion: Introduction

-A main issue is that even very large KBs, such as Freebase and DBpedia, which contain billions of fact triples about the world, are still far from complete.
+A main issue is that even very large KGs, such as Freebase and DBpedia, which contain billions of fact triples about the world, are still far from complete.
 In particular, in English DBpedia 2014, 60\% of person entities miss a place of birth and 58\% of the scientists do not have a fact about what they are known for \citep{Denis2015}.
 In Freebase, 71\% of 3 million person entities miss a place of birth, 75\% do not have a nationality while 94\% have no facts about their parents \citep{West:2014:KBC:2566486.2568032}.
-So, in terms of a specific application, question answering systems based on incomplete KBs would not provide a correct answer given a correctly interpreted question.
-For example, given the incomplete KB in Figure \ref{fig:kbexample}, it would be impossible to answer the question ``where was Jane born ?'', although the question is completely matched with existing entity and relation type information (i.e., ``$\mathsf{Jane}$'' and ``$\mathsf{born\_in}$'') in KB.
-Consequently, much work has been devoted towards knowledge base completion to perform link prediction in KBs, which attempts to predict whether a relationship/triple not in the KB is likely to be true, i.e., to add new triples by leveraging existing triples in the KB \citep{Lao2010,Bordes2014SME,Gardner2014,Garcia-DuranBUG15}.
+So, in terms of a specific application, question answering systems based on incomplete KGs would not provide a correct answer given a correctly interpreted question.
+For example, given the incomplete KG in Figure \ref{fig:kbexample}, it would be impossible to answer the question ``where was Jane born ?'', although the question is completely matched with existing entity and relation type information (i.e. ``$\mathsf{Jane}$'' and ``$\mathsf{born\_in}$'') in KG.
+Consequently, much work has been devoted towards knowledge graph completion to perform link prediction in KGs, which attempts to predict whether a relationship/triple not in the KG is likely to be true, i.e. to add new triples by leveraging existing triples in the KG \citep{Lao2010,Bordes2014SME,Gardner2014,Garcia-DuranBUG15}.
 For example, we would like to predict the missing tail entity in the incomplete triple $\mathsf{(Jane, born\_in, ?)}$ or predict whether the triple $\mathsf{(Jane, born\_in, Miami)}$ is correct or not.

-Embedding models for KB completion have been proven to give state-of-the-art link prediction performances, in which entities are represented by latent feature vectors while relation types are represented by latent feature vectors and/or matrices and/or third-order tensors \citep{ICML2011Nickel_438,NIPS2012_4744,NIPS2013_5071,AAAI148531,Dong:2014,AAAI159571,guu-miller-liang:2015:EMNLP,Denis2015,toutanova-chen:2015:CVSC,Garcia-DuranBUG15,TrouillonWRGB16,toutanova-EtAl:2016:P16-1,Nickel:2016:HEK:3016100.3016172}.
-This article briefly overviews the embedding models for KB completion, and then summarizes up-to-date experimental results on two standard evaluation tasks: i) the entity prediction task---which is also referred to as the {link prediction} task \citep{NIPS2013_5071}---and ii) the triple classification task \citep{NIPS2013_5028}.
+Embedding models for KG completion have been proven to give state-of-the-art link prediction performances, in which entities are represented by latent feature vectors while relation types are represented by latent feature vectors and/or matrices and/or third-order tensors \citep{NIPS2013_5071,NIPS2013_5028}.
+This paper: (1) surveys the embedding models for KG completion, then (2) summarizes up-to-date experimental results on the standard evaluation task of entity prediction---which is also referred to as the {link prediction} task \citep{NIPS2013_5071}, and (3) points out potential future research directions.